besanson/MLcompetition/README.md

 The following folder contains all the used codes to test different methods and create the report.
 The structure of the folder is the following:

 	-Code: contains the following files and folders:
-		- Packages: creates a function to install and load libraries
-		- ReadData: reads data into R and creates the new features
+		- Utilities/ReadData: reads data into R and creates the new features
-		- Graph: Code for creating some Graphs for the report
 		- Folders: each folder contains the code to test each of the models

 	-Data: contains the initial training and setting data